RylanSchaeffer/rylanschaeffer.github.io/_posts/2020-05-30-idea-machine.md

 ## Learning at Harvard and MIT in the Age of Artificial Intelligence

-### Background

-One of my favorite books is <a href="https://mitpress.mit.edu/books/idea-factory">
-The Idea Factory: Learning to Think at MIT</a> by Pepper White.
-It tells Pepper's story as a student earning his Master's in Mechanical Engineering at MIT in the 1980s, capturing his research, experiences and feelings of inadequacy first-hand.
-Forty years later, as a Master's student at Harvard conducting research in MIT's Brain and Cognitive Science Department, these posts are my stories, inspired by Pepper and in tribute to those who came before.
-To paraphrase my favorite quote, "If I could see \[...\] an insight, a new way of looking at it that would maybe, just maybe, find its way into future generations
-\[...\] In the Eiffel tower of technology, I would be a rivet."

 ### Coronavirus Career Development

 My parents and I have often discussed the two of them trying to become more familiar with